AlzubairAbbasContact/Arabic-News-Classification-BiLSTM/README.md

 This project implements a Deep Learning model for classifying Arabic news articles using a Bidirectional Long Short-Term Memory (BiLSTM) neural network.

-The main objective of this project is to build an Arabic text classification system that can automatically identify the category of a news article.
+The main objective of this project is to build an Arabic text classification system capable of automatically identifying the category of a news article.

-The model classifies news articles into seven categories:
+The model classifies Arabic news articles into seven categories:

 - Culture
 - Finance